 Land that is subject to hazards such as swelling soils, subsidence, landslides, drainage issues or concerns, high ground water, and steep slopes, shall not cause any unmitigated adverse impacts on adjacent or nearby lands.
-Land with these hazards shall not receive zoning compliance approval until an engineering design sufficient to alleviate the foregoing hazard has been submitted by the applicant as follows: Each townhome exemption building envelope must have an average slope of no more than 25% and at least a 2,000 square foot contiguous building and disturbance area on parcels that are subject to hillside standards.
-See 20.50.010.B.1 for average slope determination
+Land with these hazards shall not receive zoning compliance approval until an engineering design sufficient to alleviate the foregoing hazard has been submitted by the applicant as follows:

-- Land with slopes averaging 15% or more: Provide a slope category map (20.50.010.C.1.a).
-Provide a complete geotechnical report by a soils engineer with a grading and drainage plan and storm water plan that evaluates the safety of construction on the subject property. - 4.a.
-Each TED ownership unit (TOU) building envelope must have an average slope of no more than 25% and at least a 2,000 square foot contiguous building and disturbance area on parcels that are subject to hillside standards.
-See 20.50.010.B.1 for average slope determination. - 2.
-Land with the potential for expansive soils, landslides, slope instability, and high ground water: Provide a complete geotechnical report prepared by a soils engineer with a grading and drainage plan and storm water plan that evaluates the safety of construction on the subject property and includes an evaluation of groundwater depth relative to basement construction.
+- 1. Land with slopes averaging 15% or more: Provide a slope category map (20.50.010.C.1.a).
+Provide a complete geotechnical report by a soils engineer with a grading and drainage plan and storm water plan that evaluates the safety of construction on the subject property. - Each TED ownership unit (TOU) building envelope must have an average slope of no more than 25% and at least a 2,000 square foot contiguous building and disturbance area on parcels that are subject to hillside standards.
+See 20.50.010.B.1 for average slope determination.

-2.3.
+- 2. Land with the potential for expansive soils, landslides, slope instability, and high ground water: Provide a complete geotechnical report prepared by a soils engineer with a grading and drainage plan and storm water plan that evaluates the safety of construction on the subject property and includes an evaluation of groundwater depth relative to basement construction. - 3.
 A complete grading and drainage plan and storm water plan is required including storm drainage calculations for a 100-year frequency 24-hour storm to show that storm water shall be detained on site at pre-development levels, subject to review and approval by the City Engineer.

-D.E.
-Surface Infrastructure and Fire Safety
+E. Surface Infrastructure and Fire Safety

-All surface infrastructure shall meet the standards in Title 12 and be approved by Development Services Engineering DepartmentDivision and meet the requirements of the City of Missoula Standards and Specifications Manual.
+All surface infrastructure shall meet the standards in Title 12 and be approved by Development Services Engineering Division Department and meet the requirements of the City of Missoula Standards and Specifications Manual.
 TED projects are subject to compliance with the adopted Fire Code.